 You’ll need the following: a rolling mat, a rolling pin, petal cutters, balling and veining tools and foam pad.
 As time goes on and your skill increases, you’ll find out that you may need more tools or even less.

-With the right recipe and the right tools, don’t forget practice!
+Don’t forget to practice with the right recipe and the right tools!
 Practice!!
 Practice!!!
 Though nothing good comes easy, with practice you’ll become a pro in no time.

 Proper Storage of Gum Paste